Hyperinflation: Hungary

-Malaya (Japanese occupation)
+Malaya and Singapore (Japanese occupation)

 Malaya and Singapore were under Japanese occupation from 1942 until 1945.
 The Japanese issued "banana notes" as the official currency to replace the Straits currency issued by the British.
 During that time, the cost of basic necessities increased drastically.
 As the occupation proceeded, the Japanese authorities printed more money to fund their wartime activities, which resulted in hyperinflation and a severe depreciation in value of the banana note.

 From February to December 1942, $100 of Straits currency was worth $100 in Japanese scrip, after which the value of Japanese scrip began to erode, reaching $385 in December 1943 and $1,850 one year later.
 By 1 August 1945, this had inflated to $10,500, and 11 days later it had reached $95,000.
 After 13 August 1945, Japanese scrip had become valueless.

 North Korea

-North Korea has most likely experienced hyperinflation from December 2009 to mid-January 2011.
+North Korea most likely experienced hyperinflation from December 2009 to mid-January 2011.
 Based on the price of rice, North Korea's hyperinflation peaked in mid-January 2010, but according to black market exchange-rate data, and calculations based on purchasing power parity, North Korea experienced its peak month of inflation in early March 2010.
 These data points are unofficial, however, and therefore must be treated with a degree of caution.